saadBr/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10-love_exponent_breath:displays the result of BREATH to the power LOVE 11-binary_to_decimal:convert binary to decimal 12-combinations:prints all possible combinations of two letters, except oo.
+13-print_float:prints a number with two decimal places, followed by a new line.